MartinaAsaad/I-LEARN/README.md

-Due to GitHub's file size limitations, the entire project, including any large assets and additional files, has been uploaded as a `.zip` file on Google Drive.
+Due to GitHub's file size limitations, the entire project, including any large assets and additional files, has been uploaded as a `.rar` file on Google Drive.

 ## Download the Project

-You can download the entire project as a `.zip` file from the following link:
+You can download the entire project as a `.rar` file from the following link:

 [Download Project Files from Google Drive]([https://drive.google.com/link-to-your-zip-file](https://drive.google.com/file/d/1Ffvlx_A_D77MFA_lj08f1kLPADWIAwja/view?usp=drive_link))